Sample-and-Hold Safety with Control Barrier Functions: Safety For Continuous-Time Systems

 The barrier condition provides a conservative approach for achieving safety.
 In addition to making sure that on the boundary of the safe set, the vector field of the closed-loop system points towards the interior of the set (cf., Nagumo's Theorem~\cite{FB:99}), the condition also limits the speed at which the trajectories may approach the boundary~$\partial\Cc$.
 One benefit of this approach is the ability to formulate robustness through the notion of Input-to-State Safety, which we discuss next.

-\subsection{Safety Robustness}
+\subsubsection{Safety Robustness}

-In the presence of disturbances added to the system, a safeguarding controller may fail to render the set $\Cc$ safe.
-In such cases, we may want the system trajectories at least to stay close to the safe set.
-One mathematical framework to guarantee such a behavior is Input-to-State Safety\footnote{Sometimes more precisely as Disturbance-Input-to-State Safety}.
+In the presence of disturbances added to the system, a safeguarding controller may fail to render the system safe on the safe set $\Cc$.
+In such cases, we may want the system trajectories to at least stay close to the safe set.
+One mathematical framework for guaranteeing such a behavior is Input-to-State Safety\footnote{Sometimes more precisely as Disturbance-Input-to-State Safety}.